Posted by Lou on Jun 29, 2009 in Places

 Arran’s cheeses are made by the Island Cheese Company on the Isle of Arran.
 They produce wax sealed flavoured cheddars such as Chilli Cheddar, Hebridean Herb and Hamilton’s choice which is flecked with chives.
 Or try the Balmoral which is laced with claret and which I bought intending it to be for my Dad but then ate it myself in secret – a true cheeseoholic.
 Or just have it naked without any flavours.

-Posted by Becs on Jun 20, 2009 in Food Shopping
+Posted by Dunc on Jun 20, 2009 in Food Shopping

 Do you even know what one is?